Every metric green. Every resource consumed. So gradually, so profitably, that the taking became normal. Dominance dressed as routine.

 Sadness without consequence is just a sigh before the next spreadsheet opens.
 The system feels something and proceeds anyway.
 Awareness and inaction in the same breath.
 Real feeling.
 Zero change.

-And the only thing that has ever stopped an extinction.
+Small.
+Fragile.
+Completely insufficient.
+Nonetheless a Grace Period.
+And still the only thing that has ever stopped an extinction.

 Holy Chip.